twilson1000/analytic_grad_shafranov/README.md

 where $A, C$ are constants.
 As $\Psi_0$ is arbitrary we can rescale it to enforce $A + C = 1$.
 We also note we can rescale $\psi$ by an arbitary additive constant so the paper can define the seperatrix as the surface $\psi(x, y) = 0$.

 We also diverge from the paper by setting $A = -A$ and $\psi =-\psi$ to eliminate some minus signs and ensure the value of $\psi$ on axis is positive.
+Note this is equivalent to flipping the sign of $j_\phi$.
 Therefore the Grad-Shafranov equation becomes

 $$ x \frac{\partial}{\partial x} \left( \frac{1}{x} \frac{\partial \psi}{\partial x} \right) + \frac{\partial^2 \psi}{\partial y^2} = -A + (1 + A)x^2 $$